ArnoCan/epyunit/docsrc/call_integration.rst

 PyUnit framework for the test of arbitrary executables.::

-  The overall main reason to setup this project is the integration of lightweight unit tests for scripts with a GUI based on PyDev + Eclipse.
+  The overall main reason to setup this project is the integration of lightweight blackbox unit tests for scripts with a GUI based on PyDev + Eclipse.

 The call API of the tested components could be integrated into the ePyUnit interface either by calling Python bindings, or by the